jdorn/json-editor/README.md

 Most of these keywords behave as described in the specification, but several have caveats, which are described below.

-In addition, there are a few custom keywords supported which are not in the spefication:
+In addition, there are a few custom keywords supported which are not in the spefication.
+These are also explained below.

 *  editor
 *  options